-Bureau of Professional Licensing Osteopathic Medicine & Surgery FAQ
+Bureau of Professional Licensing Podiatric Medicine & Surgery FAQ

-1. How do I verify my Michigan DO license to another state?
+1. How do I verify my Michigan DPM license to another state?

-Send a written request for license verification that provides this office with the name and address of the board or agency you wish to receive the verification/letter of good standing.
+Send a written request for license verification that provides this office with the name and address of the Board you wish to receive the documentation.
 This request should include your name, license number and signature and must be accompanied by the required \$15.00 fee made payable to the State of Michigan.
 The verification process generally takes 20-30 business days from the time the request is received by the Department.
 The request should be mailed to:

-Department of Licensing and Regulatory Affairs

-Bureau of Professional Licensing
+Department of Licensing and Regulatory Affairs Bureau of Professional Licensing Licensing Division P.O.
+Box 30670 Lansing, MI 48909

-Licensing Division

-P.O.
-Box 30670

-Lansing, MI 48909